prakash-kavi/thoughtseeds_vipassana/README.md

    - Implemented in `metacognition.py`, where the `MetaCognitiveMonitor.update` method modulates meta-awareness based on state and habituation.

 These levels are interconnected through bidirectional feedback, ensuring that changes in one level influence the others.
 This hierarchical design enables the framework to model meditative states and transitions realistically and adaptively.

 ## Learning Mechanisms: Adapting Through Experience

-Learning mechanisms adapt the framework’s weights and interactions based on simulated meditation, enabling **self-organization**.
-These mechanisms are primarily implemented in `learning_thoughtseeds_revised.py` and `extract_interactions.py`.
+Learning mechanisms adapt the framework’s weights, interaction patterns, and transition probabilities based on simulated meditation, enabling **self-organization**.
+These mechanisms model how meditative expertise develops over time, allowing the system to simulate the progressive refinement experienced by practitioners in real-life Vipassana meditation.

 ### Weight Initialization and Updates
 - **Implementation**: In `learning_thoughtseeds_revised.py`, the `RuleBasedHybridLearner` class initializes weights in its `__init__` method: